ephraim13825/KZTimer/README.md

 Steam group:
 http://steamcommunity.com/groups/KZTIMER
-(KZTimer Version Global Records only here available!)
+(KZTimer with Global Records only here available!)

 Info:
 - KZTimer is in the final version (only bugs will be fixed from now on)